SeldonIO/alibi/doc/source/overview/high_level.md

 Coverage =  0.0316930775646372
 ```

-Note Alibi also gives an idea of the size (coverage) of the Anchor.
+Note: Alibi also gives an idea of the size (coverage) of the Anchor.

 To find anchors Alibi sequentially builds them by generating a set of candidates from an initial anchor candidate,
 picking the best candidate of that set and then using that to generate the next set of candidates and repeating.
 Candidates are favoured on the basis of the number of instances they contain that are in the same class as $x$ under
 $f$.
-The proportion of instances the anchor contains that are classified the same as $x$ is known as the precision of
+The proportion of instances the anchor contains that are classified the same as $x$ is known as the *precision* of
 the anchor.
 We repeat the above process until we obtain a candidate anchor with satisfactory precision.
 If there are
-multiple such anchors we choose the largest.
+multiple such anchors we choose the largest (as measured by *coverage*).

 To compute which of two anchors is better, Alibi obtains an estimate by sampling from $\mathcal{D}(z|A)$ where
 $\mathcal{D}$ is the data distribution.
 The sampling process is dependent on the type of data.
 For tabular data, this
-process is easy; we can fix the values in the Anchor and replace the rest with values from a point sampled from the
+process is easy; we can fix the values in the Anchor and replace the rest with values from pointsS sampled from the
 dataset.

 In the case of textual data, anchors are sets of words that the sentence must include to be **in the** anchor.
 To sample